-On 21 June 2014 the Van Nelle factory was officially declared a World Heritage Site, bringing the number in the Netherlands to 10.
+On 21 June 2014 the Van Nelle factory was the last officially declared World Heritage Site in the Netherlands, bringing the number in the Netherlands up to 10.

 By clicking on the map you can take a closer look at the locations and data of the World Heritage in the Netherlands.
 Through this dynamic map you can zoom into a specific World Heritage Site and navigate to the discription of its data on the UNESCO-site.

 The 10 Dutch World Heritage Sites on the UNESCO World Heritage List are (in order of year of inscription):

 2. Defence Line of Amsterdam (1996)